 Incandescant and LED mag light: Upgrade guide + recommendations

 Whether you are a first responder a plumber or a outdoor enthusiast; most likely you have heard of Maglite.
 In fact, there are probably very few English speaking people who haven’t heard of Mag lights.

 I write mag light on purpose because there are still many people typing this word instead of maglite.
 1lumen flashlight reviews decided to tell what these flashlights are and how you can upgrade them!

 The older flashlights were only sold with incandescent bulbs.
 The more batteries in the flashlight the brighter they were.
-Until 2006 Maglite, when Mag Instruments started to equip their flashlights with LED as well.
+Until 2006, when Mag Instruments started to equip their maglite flashlights with LEDs.

 LED lights have become more and more popular for many reasons, and Mag Instruments couldn’t stay behind.

 The maglite pictured on the right is mine.
 I did some handfiling on it to make it look more appealing, and replaced the tailcap and head from a silver maglight I still had around.

 In my honest opinion, only upgrade a Maglite to Drop-in PR bulb LED for one of the following reasons:

 - The flashlight has an emotional value.

 - You just want to use it for emergencies!
 (This is great because the dropins that will incrase battery life are cheap)

 - You don’t care about extreme brightness.

 And I wouldn't upgrade to LED dropin for the following reasons:

 - I want to have a bright flashlight.

 - I want to have the newest LED in my maglite.

 How to upgrade your old C and D cell Mag light/maglite to LED?

 The easiest way to upgrade your older incandescent flashlights is by buying a LED PR bulb replacement.
 Maglite has provided these PR LED bulbs for many years, and they are an easy way to increase brightness and extend the runtime of the flashlight by a multifold.

 Increase Brightness or runtime?

 You may have never thought about the question, but it is an important question to ask yourself before you are upgrading your maglite.
 Increase in brightness usually means also a decrease in runtime at the same time.